oOo0oOo/lean-scribe/README.md

 ### Run Code

-Use the `run` tag to paste code at the cursor position and check for new diagnostics and goals.
+Use the `run` tag to insert code into the active file at the cursor position and check for new diagnostics and goals.
+This feature is somewhat "hacky" and might not work as expected in all cases.

 ```jinja
 {% run "simp" %}